Withered: History

 Withered was formed as a concept by Mike Thompson and Chris Freeman in 2003.
 They brought in Wes Kever (drums) and Greg Hess (bass) to complete the lineup and to create Withered's rhythm section.
 They immediately wrote 5 songs that were recorded (3 of which were released on their self-titled demo).

 In 2004, they began performing live and toured the U.S. East Coast extensively.

-Withered was signed to Lifeforce Records in 2005 and released Memento Mori in September, which was well received by critics and fans.
-It also placed fourth on Decibel magazine's top 40 list as well as many other year end-lists.
+Withered was signed to Lifeforce Records in 2005 and released Memento Mori, which was produced and recorded by Michael Green.
+It was well received by critics and fans, and also placed fourth on Decibel magazine's top 40 list as well as many other year end-lists.
 The release was followed up with a UK tour supporting Mastodon, High on Fire and Bloodsimple in December.

 The 2006 U.S. touring cycle began with a string of East Coast and Midwest tours supporting Dismember, Grave and Vital Remains in October.
 Immediately following the tour, Wes and Greg both left the band since they had both started new families.

 Early in 2007, Withered's rhythm section was replaced with Mike Longoria (bass/noise/atmosphere) and Beau Brandon (drums), who had both collaborated on numerous projects for over a decade in the past.
 Regional touring began almost immediately, and the band started work on their second full-length album between tours with Skeletonwitch and Zoroaster.

 Withered entered the studio in February 2008 to record Folie Circulaire with producer Phillip Cope.
 The album was released in late June to high praise.
 Withered once again was cited on many year-end lists.
 They followed up the release with a full U.S. tour as direct support for Sweden's Watain.